lanl/LaGriT/docs/pages/tutorial/lagrit_introduction/step_03.md

 ## Assign Materials by Selected Sets (pset and eltset)

 Define some elevations for layers between top and bottom of mesh between 0. and 80.

 ```
 define MAT1_Ztop 40.
 define MAT2_Ztop 62.
 ```

 For the current mesh, select node sets based on the attribute zic (Z coordinate).
 Name the psets "pmat1", "pmat2", and "pmat3" for use in assigning materials.
-Note reminder the "1,0,0" refers to node numbers start,stride,stop where "0,0" indicates "all".
+Note reminder the "1,0,0" refers to node numbers start, stride, stop where "0,0" indicates "all".

 ```
 pset/pmat1/attribute zic/1,0,0/ lt MAT1_Ztop